smnorris/roadintegrator/README.md

         $ python 1_prep.py load

-3. Preprocess (tile inputs and generate lines from RESULTS polygons):
+3. Preprocess (tile inputs and generate linear features from polygon inputs):

         $ python 1_prep.py preprocess

-4. First, copy the prepped data (the .gdb in folder noted as `temp_data` in `config.yml`) to ArcGIS machine, then run the road integration:
+4. If required, manually copy the prepped data (the .gdb in folder noted as `temp_data` in `config.yml`) to the ArcGIS machine, then run the road integration:

         C:\path\to\project> python 2_integrate.py